 In 2000, Harvard Professor Robert Putnam wrote the landmark book Bowling Alone.
-A rare piece of academic work, Bowling Alone actually seeped into popular culture.
-Putnam uses an array of indicators about the social “connectedness” of Americas (including our participation in bowling leagues, believe it or not) to argue what we already know—these days, Americans are less connected to their communities and extended families.
+A rare piece of academic work, Bowling Alone actually seeped into popular culture and tradition.
+Putnam uses an array of indicators.
+They were about the social “connectedness” of Americas.
+Including our participation in bowling leagues, believe it or not.
+This was to argue what we already know.
+These days, Americans are less connected to their communities and extended families.

 As something of a Communitarian myself, my hope is that these nods to culture during wedding planning can spark a sustained interest in family heritage.
-But it is nice to know that a celebration about love can, at least, open conversations about ethnic ancestry, ceremonial customs, and connections to generations past.
+But it is nice to know that a celebration about love can, at least, open conversations about ethnic ancestry, tradition, ceremonial customs, and connections to generations past.
 And, on the eve of Thanksgiving, for that I am grateful.